Visit Berlin in 3 days!

 In the afternoon 🎨

-Discover Berlin's modern architecture by visiting the Potsdamer Platz, a vibrant district with its skyscrapers and shopping malls.
-Then, head towards the’East Side Gallery, A section of the Berlin Wall has been transformed into an open-air art gallery.
+Discover Berlin's modern architecture by visiting the Potsdamer Platz, a vibrant neighborhood with skyscrapers and shopping centers.
+Then, head to theEast Side Gallery, a section of the Berlin Wall transformed into an open-air art gallery.
 The colorful murals tell stories of freedom and hope.

 The evening 🎤